 - Factory warranty.
-There's no need to read the fine print about warranty-transfer restrictions or calculate how many years or miles remain on the factory policy.
-You get the full length of a car's bumper-to-bumper and powertrain warranties, plus any roadside-assistance provisions.
-Some automakers also offer free maintenance for the first few years.
+There's no need to read the fine print about warranty-transfer restrictions.
+There's no need to calculate how many years or miles remain on the factory policy.
+You get the full length of a vehicle's bumper-to-bumper warranty, and you get the vehicle's powertrain warranty, in addition to any roadside assistance provisions.
+Some automakers also offer free maintenance for the first few years, as well.

 - Safety.
-As automakers have responded to competitive and regulatory pressure, new cars almost always perform best in the latest crash tests.
-Safety features are advancing too: Forward collision warning systems are spreading, but weren't readily available just a few model years ago.
+As automakers have responded to competitive and regulatory pressure, new vehicles almost always perform best in the latest crash tests.
+Safety features are advancing too: Forward collision warning systems are spreading but weren't readily available just a few model years ago.

 Why Buy Used?

-Used cars offer huge savings, and that factor alone drove shoppers to buy 2.5 used cars for every new car in 2014.
-But used-car shopping is a trickier process, and you'll want to follow our tips.
+Generally speaking, first-time car buyers are looking for a vehicle that doesn't cost a lot of money.
+A used car is, then, a good option.
+Used cars offer huge savings, and that factor alone led shoppers to buy 2.5 used cars for every new car in 2014.
+But used-car shopping is a trickier process, so you'll want to follow our tips.

-Here are some advantages of buying a used car:
+Here are some advantages of buying your first car used:

 - Save money.
-It's not exactly a shocker, but you pay a lot more for that shiny new car.
-Mike Sante, managing editor at Interest.com, estimates a new car depreciates 20 percent "the second you've driven off the lot," and steep depreciation continues over the next few years.
-Used-car shoppers get to take advantage of this, snatching up the same car — albeit used — down the road for considerably less.
+It's not exactly a shocker, but you pay a lot more for that shiny new vehicle.
+Mike Sante, managing editor at Interest.com, estimates a new vehicle depreciates 20 percent "the second you've driven off the lot," and steep depreciation continues over the next few years.
+Used-car shoppers get to take advantage of this depreciation, snatching up the same car — albeit used — down the road for considerably less money.

 - Shelf life.
-Properly maintained, a used car should last well into six-figure mileage territory, which means a 5-year-old used car should have plenty of life left.
+Properly maintained, a used, non-certified pre-owned car should last well into six-figure mileage territory, which means a 5-year-old used car should have plenty of life left.
 "The good news is that the Ford Focus is not the Ford Pinto," Sante said.
 "These cars are built to last."

+If you're a first-time buyer and you want a good compromise between the benefits of a brand-new vehicle and a used one, a certified pre-owned car may be the vehicle for you.
 All major automakers offer certified pre-owned programs, and they typically involve significant reconditioning, multipoint inspections and warranty extensions.
-Automakers seldom certify cars that are more than 6 years old or have more than 80,000 miles, so any CPO car is, by definition, not too old.
+Automakers seldom certify cars that have more than 80,000 miles or are older than 6 years old.
+So any CPO car is, by definition, low mileage and not too old.

 Inspections range from 112 to more than 300 points, but don't get hooked on the number itself.
 Many points are cursory: Mazda's 150-point list, for example, counts whether the horn and clock work as two separate items.

-As you might expect, CPO programs mix the peace of mind of a new car with the savings of a used one.
-Naturally, you'll likely pay more for a CPO car versus a typical used car of the same age and mileage.
+As mentioned, CPO programs mix the peace of mind of a new vehicle with the savings of a used one.
+Naturally, you'll likely pay more for a CPO vehicle versus a typical used vehicle of the same age and mileage.
 Cars.com analyzed thousands of listings for five popular 2011 models in April 2015 — the Chevrolet Traverse, Ford F-150, Honda CR-V, Nissan Sentra and Toyota Camry — and found that among examples with fewer than 75,000 miles, CPO cars added from 3 to 6.2 percent to the listing price, depending on the model.
-That can add more than $1,000 to the price of certain used cars.
+That can add more than $1,000 to the price of certain used vehicles.

-Of course, every situation is different, and some CPO cars are priced to sell.
-If you think the advantages of CPO cars are worth the cost, see our overview of industry-wide programs.
+Of course, every situation is different, and some CPO vehicles are priced to sell.
+If you think the advantages of CPO vehicles are worth the cost, see our overview of industry-wide programs.